-During the maintenance period, provide the following for each switchboard:
+During the maintenance period, provide the following for each switchboard and the cable termination enclosure (CTE):

 - Carry out periodic inspections and maintain the switchboard installation in a condition to meet the specified performance. - Promptly rectify all faults. - Replace faulty materials and equipment without charge. - Provide a thermoscan and report equal to that provided by Thermoscan Inspection Services Pty Ltd www.thermoscan.com.au at Practical Completion, at 6 months and at end of Defects Liability Period. - Provide written reports on maintenance activities.